4A1G/ChatJustus/README.md

 - tailwindcss and NextUI interface

 ### Documentation
 [Here's](https://4a1g.github.io/ChatJustus/docs) a comprehensive documentation of each and every important file/folder in the project.
-Click on the `>` arrows to open the folders, and click on each summary box to switch between a **Short** summary and a **Long** description.
+Click on the folder names to open them, and click on each summary box to switch between a **Short** summary and a **Long** description.
 We have created it using our self-developed AI Recursive Summarizer tool, using the same underlying technology as ChatJustus itself!
 Using the tool, the entire documentation was generated in 10 minutes, what would have taken us 3-5 hours to write manually :)